 Unfortunately, this is a question we get asked a lot, even more so since the recent announcement from Microsoft on the End of Support for Microsoft Windows 7.

-There are no hard and fast rules.
-That said in-house here at The Tech Lounge we replace our business laptops every 3 years, and our business desktops every 5 years.
+There are no hard and fast rules on replacing business computers.
+That said, in-house here at The Tech Lounge, we replace our business laptops every three years and our business desktops every five years.

-These time frames are based on experience, but if you have a look around you will see that most other IT companies work on the same basis.
-Before we get too deep into this however, lets firstly draw a distinction between business and consumer computers.
+These time frames are not scientific but based on experience, but you will see that most other IT companies work on the same basis.
+However, before we get too deep into this, let's first distinguish between business computers and consumer computers.

-Consumer grade computers are built to be specifically priced for consumer outlets and use.
-The components used to make these laptops are typically from the cheaper end of the spectrum, with minimal regard to quality or reliability.
-These types of computers ship with a lower general specification compared to business grade computers and with a "Home" version of the operating system.
+Consumer computers are priced explicitly for consumer outlets.
+The components used to make these laptops are typically from the cheaper end of the spectrum, with minimal quality or reliability.
+These computers ship with a lower general specification than business computers and a "Home" version of the operating system.

-The warranties offered with consumer grade computers is usually delivered via the outlet, or on a return to base basis with the manufacturer.
-These are generally 12 month warranties, with no guaranteed turn around time.
+The warranties offered with consumer-grade computers are usually delivered via the outlet or on a return to base basis with the manufacturer.
+These are generally 12-month warranties, with no guaranteed turnaround time.